XSLT

 #Your First Transform

-Let's transform an XML document into HTML.
-We'll start with the simplest possible stylesheet and build up, explaining each concept as it appears.
+This tutorial transforms an XML document into HTML.
+It starts with the simplest possible stylesheet and builds up, explaining each concept as it appears.

 #The Source Document